splunk-soar-connectors/crowdstrikeoauth/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'set status'
-Set the state of a detection in Crowdstrike Host
+Set the state of a detection in Crowdstrike Host \*The action uses legacy Detects API being deprecated.
+Please use the 'resolve epp alerts' action instead\*

 Type: **generic**
 Read only: **False**